 Nova Vita Domestic Violence Prevention Services' Family Court Support Program supports victims of domestic violence by facilitating their understanding of and passage though the family court system.
 A Family Court Support Worker provides information about the family court process, helps victims prepare for family court proceedings, refers victims to other specialized services and supports in the community, helps with safety planning, and accompanies the victim to court proceedings, where appropriate.
 Family court support workers also provide support related to:

 - family law

-- custody and access
+- decision-making responsiblity and parenting time

-- child and spousal support •
+- child and spousal support

 - separation and divorce

 - child welfare (Family and Children's Services)

 - restraining orders

 For more information, call 519-752-1005, ext.
 248.